conduitio-labs/conduit-connector-activemq-classic/README.md

       - id: example
         plugin: "activemq"
         settings:
-          # Password is the password to use when connecting to the broker.
+          # The password to use when connecting to the broker.
           # Type: string
           # Required: yes
           password: ""
-          # Queue is the name of the queue to write to.
+          # The name of the queue to write to.
           # Type: string
           # Required: yes
           queue: ""
-          # URL is the URL of the ActiveMQ classic broker.
+          # The URL of the ActiveMQ classic broker.
           # Type: string
           # Required: yes
           url: ""
-          # User is the username to use when connecting to the broker.
+          # The username to use when connecting to the broker.
           # Type: string
           # Required: yes
           user: ""
-          # RecvTimeoutHeartbeat specifies the minimum amount of time between
+          # The minimum amount of time between the client expecting to receive
-          # the client expecting to receive heartbeat notifications from the
+          # heartbeat notifications from the server
-          # server
           # Type: duration
           # Required: no
           recvTimeoutHeartbeat: "2s"
-          # SendTimeoutHeartbeat specifies the maximum amount of time between
+          # The maximum amount of time between the client sending heartbeat
-          # the client sending heartbeat notifications to the server
+          # notifications to the server
           # Type: duration
           # Required: no
           sendTimeoutHeartbeat: "2s"
-          # CaCertPath is the path to the CA certificate file.
+          # The path to the CA certificate file.
           # Type: string
           # Required: no
           tls.caCertPath: ""
-          # ClientCertPath is the path to the client certificate file.
+          # The path to the client certificate file.
           # Type: string
           # Required: no
           tls.clientCertPath: ""
-          # ClientKeyPath is the path to the client key file.
+          # The path to the client key file.
           # Type: string
           # Required: no
           tls.clientKeyPath: ""
-          # Enabled is a flag to enable or disable TLS.
+          # Flag to enable or disable TLS.
           # Type: bool
           # Required: no
           tls.enabled: "false"
-          # InsecureSkipVerify is a flag to skip verification of the server's
+          # Flag to skip verification of the server's certificate chain and host
-          # certificate chain and host name.
+          # name.
           # Type: bool
           # Required: no
           tls.insecureSkipVerify: "false"